kids-first/kf-alignment-workflow/readme.md

 ```

 #### SE Fastq Inputs
-SE fastq processing requires more input to build its jobs correctly.
+SE fastq processing requires more input to build the jobs correctly.
 Rather than providing a single
 list you must provide two lists: `input_se_reads_list` and `input_se_rgs_list`.
 The `input_se_reads_list`
 is where you put the files and the `input_se_rgs_list` is where you put your desired BAM @RG headers for
 each reads file.
-These two lists are must be of ordered and of equal length.
+These two lists are must be ordered and of equal length.
 By ordered, that means the
 first item of the `input_se_rgs_list` will be used when aligning the first item of the `input_se_reads_list`.
 IMPORTANT NOTE: When you are entering the rg names, you need to use a second escape `\` to the tab values `\t`
 as seen below.
-When the string value is read in by tool such as cwltool it will interpret a `\\t` input
+When the string value is read in by a tool such as cwltool it will interpret a `\\t` input
 as `\t` and a `\t` as the literal `<tab>` value which is not a valid entry for bwa mem.
 If you are using Cavatica GUI, however, no extra escape is necessary.
 The GUI will add an extra
 escape to any tab values you enter.